 3. Hold a stakeholder meeting

 There are several steps to this.
 You need to do them all, and in this order.
 This may seem like overkill, but you will make much better decisions about your sponsorship investments, if you do it this way.
 And when we’re talking about the most powerful marketing tool in the toolbox, it’s important to get it right!

 - Do a short discussion of their general impression and any immediate concerns.
 Don’t get bogged down – any real problems will come up as you move through the process.

 - Go through the leverage planning process – backgrounding, brainstorming, and vetting.
 That will include addressing those process-driven questions, above.
-If you’d prefer a step-by-step guide, you can find that whole process in The Corporate Sponsorship Toolkit, or you can learn the process and do it live in a workshop with me in July.
+If you’d prefer a step-by-step guide, you can find that whole process in The Corporate Sponsorship Toolkit.
 If your stakeholders struggle with this step, they lack vision and will lack commitment.
 Even if you think it’s great, it probably isn’t a goer.
 If most of them are engaged and enthusiastic, you’ve probably got something you can work with.

 - It will be obvious that you’ll need some very specific benefits to make your draft plan work, and you should mention that, but you should also ask the stakeholders if there are any other specific benefits they’d want or need to achieve their goals.

 - Ask what it’s worth – what’s the most you should be willing to pay?
 You can tell them what the original fee was and a general overview of benefits, to give them an understanding of where the property is valuing it, but your highly customised counter-offer could be a very different figure.

 - Get the stakeholders to nominate how they’d measure the results of their involvement.
 You don’t need benchmarks or details just yet.

 - Now, ask the stakeholders to talk you out of it.
 Why shouldn’t you sponsor it?
 This should bring out any lingering concerns.